NicheWorks

 What it is

-Codex Product Shipping Playbooks is a practical workflow system for repository-based development.
+Codex Product Shipping Playbooks is a practical workflow guide for repository-based development.
 It is built for change work inside real codebases, where teams need more than a vague implementation idea or a generic project-management template.

 Who it is for